byu-cpe/ecen192/_labs/08_yb_mic_speakers.md

 Have you ever noticed the knobs on stereos that adjust the treble and bass?
 A very important part of audio processing is being able to apply filters to improve sound quality.
 We can use filters to increase the bass in a song, remove the high-pitched ringing in a poor audio recording, or even add reverb to someone’s voice.

 At the top of the code, you will see a variable named FILENAME.
-Change the file path to be “””
+Change the file path to be `/sd_card/audio_with_tone.wav`.
-“/audio_with_tone.wav”
-“””
 Upload the code and play this .wav file.
-You will hear a single tone and if you listen closely there is a quite voice speaking at the same time.
+You will hear a single tone and if you listen closely there is a quiet voice speaking at the same time.
 We want to use a filter to remove the tone and understand what is being said.

 Now comment out the play_wav(); line and uncomment the following line that says filters(); There are two main kinds of filters in audio processing, called high-pass filters and low-pass filters.
 A high-pass filter only lets high frequencies through (i.e., they pass through the filter), while a low-pass filter only allows low frequencies.
 If we want to remove all the high-pitched ringing from a recording, we can use a low-pass filter.
 But we can do better with our audio file.
 The tone being played in the recording is 440 Hz or A4.
 Combining a high-pass filter and a low-pass filter in a clever way can give us a new kind of filter called a notch filter.
 A notch filter allows all frequencies through except for a small range, removing a notch from the frequency spectrum where we don’t want it.
 This graph might help.
 The y-axis is the gain or volume of the sound, and the x-axis represents different frequencies along the spectrum.